-As advisory votes, Proposal 3 and Proposal 4 are not binding on our Board or Compensation Committee and the final decision on the matters covered by such proposals remain with them.
+As an advisory vote, Proposal 3 is not binding on our Board or Compensation Committee and the final decision on the matter covered by such proposal remains with them.
 However, we value the opinion of our Stockholders on the important issues covered by such proposals.
-Approximately 88% of the total votes cast on the proposal for the advisory vote to approve the compensation of our named executive officers at our 2016 Annual Meeting of Stockholders were voted for such proposal.
+Approximately 96% of the total votes cast on the proposal for the advisory vote to approve the compensation of our named executive officers at our 2017 Annual Meeting of Stockholders were voted for such proposal.
 Our Compensation Committee appreciated this level of support for its compensation philosophy and will consider the results of the advisory vote on named executive officer compensation (Proposal 3) when making future executive compensation decisions.
-In addition, our Compensation Committee will take into account the outcome of the advisory vote with respect to Proposal 4 in considering the frequency of future advisory votes on executive compensation.